sadanand-singh/Blog/posts/sublimetext.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 I like using the material theme.
 In particular, I use the "Materialize" theme.
-You can use this by installing following packages:
+You can use this by installing the following packages:

 -  `Materialize <https://github.com/saadq/Materialize>`__
 -  `Materialize-Appbar <https://github.com/saadq/Materialize-Appbar>`__
 -  `Materialize-White-Panels <https://github.com/saadq/Materialize-White-Panels>`__

-With these installation, you will also a lot of color schemes to use with this
+With these installation, you will also get a lot of color schemes.
-theme.
 I prefer to use the *"Material Oceanic Next"* color scheme.
-All other settings for this theme can be seen in my settings summary below.
+All other settings for this theme can be seen in my settings below.

 User Settings / Preferences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here is my complete user-defined settings for Sublime Text.
+Here is my complete set of settings for Sublime Text.
 Please feel free to leave comments below for any questions or suggestions.

 .. code:: json